totaldebug/atomic-calendar-revive/README.md

 ## 6. How to show more than 5 events

 This card will show maximum 5 events from each calendar.
-It's because of Home Asistant component limit.
+It's because of Home Assistant component limit.
 If you want to show more events, you have to download the google calendar component:

 1. Go to your Home Assistant config directory (where you have configuration.yaml file)
 2. Create a subdirectory `custom_components/google` and go inside: